After you share a file, you can stop sharing a file at any time. You can also prevent someone you’ve shared with from changing or sharing your file.

-When you change a link’s setting to Restricted, the only people who can still see the file are those you have directly shared with in the 'Share with people and groups' section.
+When you change a link’s setting to Restricted, the only people who can still see the file or folder are those you have directly shared with in the 'Share with people and groups' section.

 If you delete a shared file that you own: